 The Round Barn

 The 12-sided barn was once located about one-half mile west of Lakin.
-The unique structure was built in 1908 by Robert Glass, a surveyor and superintendent for the Amazon Ditch Company.
+The unique structure was built in 1909 by R.B.
+Glass, a farmer, surveyor and engineer.
 The barn was restored and moved in 2001.
 Miscellaneous farm and ranch equipment can be found inside the barn with more implements located outside in the barn and machinery yards.

 Deerfield Texaco Station